paritytech/polkadot-staking-miner/README.md

 Thus, it's important to subscribe to releases to this repo or add some logic that triggers an alert once the polkadot-staking-miner crashes.

-## Important Warning

-**Do not run multiple instances of the miner with the same account.**

-The miner uses the on-chain nonce for a given user to submit solutions, which can lead to nonce collisions if multiple miners are running with the same account.
-This can cause transaction failures and potentially result in lost rewards or other issues.

 ## Usage